Introduction to MVC

 2. View: View displays the data in the Model component.
 Any response from the user is also recognized and sent to the Controller component.

-3. Controller: The Controller is responsible for providing the data present in the Model to the View component and interpreting the user responses that the View component recognises.
+3. Controller: The Controller is responsible for providing the data present in the Model to the View component and interpreting the user responses that the View component recognizes.

 - It helps in a simplified and faster development process.